VidunderGunder/ml-ady-report/README.md

 **Why MLAdy?**

-A common factor for all the aforementioned corporations are their custom, expensive and inaccessible solutions.
+A common denominator for the aforementioned corporations are their custom, expensive and inaccessible solutions.
 MLAdy wants to open the technology for young and bright minds that are not currently employed somewhere that grants them access to expensive and proprietary solutions aimed at profit.

 MLAdy fills a gap before implementation, by pushing the profit-seeking aspects to after the prototype stage - and replacing it with a learning based approach.